 Project 1776 Landscape Installation Series

 I am a Painter, Designer and Landscape Installation artist.
 I began my training at Parsons School of Design in New York City.
 I spent three years in Paris, loving the aesthetic and lifestyle so much I consequently chose to complete my Parsons studies there.
-After returning to the East Village and living and working there for a good while, I packed up my city life and spent the last few years traveling to California's Topanga Canyon, Dallas Texas, Asheville NC and now the Boston-Providence area, all with the intention of exploring the country, its history and cultures and continuing the 1776 Photographic Series in various art forms.
+After returning to the East Village and living and working there for a good while, I packed up my city life and spent the last few years traveling to California's Topanga Canyon, Dallas Texas, Asheville NC, the Providence area, beautiful Cape Cod and now the Treasure Coast, all with the intention of exploring the country, its history and cultures and continuing the 1776 Photographic Series in various art forms.
 Through these travels and exploration, I stumbled upon a whole new and fascinating design world of Kitchen and Bath interiors that has captured my mind and imagination.

 Photo Series Background: